OPENAIRINTERFACE/openair-k8s/charts/README.md

 1. SPGW-C: https://github.com/OPENAIRINTERFACE/openair-spgwc/tree/helm3.1-onap-sync-with-cn-split-repos/openshift
 1. SPGW-U: https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny/tree/helm3.1-onap-sync-with-cn-split-repos/openshift

+On francelab cluster be aware that certificates (/etc/rhsm/ca/redhat-uep.pem) are renewed every month, so you may have to redo the "pki-entitlement" phase every month.

 ## Deploy Cassandra
 ### Storage class
 The envisionned storage for cassandra is nfs (provisioner example.com/nfs), storage class name is "managed-nfs-storage".